hoprnet/hopr-core/README.md

 ## Use HOPR Testnet
 Stake some Kovan Ether and then proceed testing in the same way as with the [local testnet](#use-hopr).

-Please keep in mind that currently you can only use the public HOPR testnet with a public IP.
-If you are using a computer behind wifi router or mobile hotspot then this is usually not the case.
-Consider testing HOPR on a cloud machine with a public IP.

 # Project Structure